← Back to Thailand Rehab Comparison Hub

 This page offers a neutral, clinically oriented comparison between residential addiction rehabs in Thailand and those in Western countries such as the United States, Canada, the United Kingdom, Australia, and European states.
 It focuses on structural, governance, safety, and environmental considerations rather than on individual brands or marketing claims.
 The aim is to support clinicians, referrers, case managers, and families in weighing the potential benefits and limitations of international treatment options in a systematic way, using observable features that can be checked and verified in practice.

-Chart presents 0–5 comparative clinical ratings for Thailand and Western rehabs across governance, detox safety, staffing ratios, environment, cost accessibility, and logistical predictability.
+The chart presents 0-5 comparative clinical ratings for Thailand and Western rehabs across governance, detox safety, staffing ratios, environment, cost accessibility, and logistical predictability.
 Values represent structured internal estimates used for visualization and do not replace formal regulatory audits or published outcome data.
 The chart is intended as an illustrative tool to prompt further questions about how each dimension is implemented in a specific facility and how consistently those standards are maintained over time.

 1. Scope of Comparison

-Western rehabs encompass a wide spectrum—from small, community-based residential programs to large, highly medicalized hospital units operating across multiple sites.
+Western rehabs encompass a wide spectrum, from small, community-based residential programs to large, highly medicalized hospital units operating across multiple sites.
 Within a single country, standards, caseloads, and funding models can differ substantially between providers.
 Thailand likewise includes a range of residential rehabs, from basic facilities to highly structured programs with explicit governance and safety frameworks.
 Because of this heterogeneity, this page compares general structural and environmental characteristics rather than attempting a brand-by-brand evaluation.

 Siam Rehab is used as a concrete Thai reference model where appropriate.
 Siam Rehab is a Thai Ministry of Public Health (MoPH) licensed, Canadian-owned, evidence-based, non-12-step residential rehabilitation center located in rural Chiang Rai.
 The program limits occupancy to 18 clients, maintains high staff-to-client ratios, and operates under documented clinical governance, detox safety protocols, and emergency transfer pathways.
 These features are highlighted purely as an example of how a Thai rehab may align with recognizable clinical governance principles used in Western systems.